iotempire/iotempower/README.md

 special things in it.
 I haven't figured out why, seems to be a webrepl thing - or just stick with the default.

-Try typing help and chekc the small manual.
+Try typing help and check the small manual.
 You can setup the wifi with wifi( "network-name", "password" ).
 You can scan the existing wifi networks with wscan and when the wifi is configured, you can see the current ip with typing wip.